ToothlessRider/MST_Notes/CC_notes_MST.md

 Ans.
 It can be defined as  a computing platform that allows the creation of web applications, without needing to maintain the s/w or h/w infrastructure underneath it.
 Characteristics of PaaS :
 * Services to develop, test, deploy, host and maintain applications
-* Web based UI creation tools help you
+* Web based UI creation tools help you create, modify, test and deploy different UI's
+* Multi tenant architecture where multiple users are using the same application
+* Built in scalability
+* Integration with web services

+Applications of PaaS :
+* Useful when multiples devs are working on a  single project
+* When devs wish to automate testing

 <hr>

 Q19.
 What is virtualization ?
 Ans.
-Virtualization refers to the act of creatinga  virtual rather than an actual version of something, incluing a computer hardware platform, OS, storage device or network resources.
+Virtualization refers to the act of creating a virtual (rather than an actual ) version of something, incluing a computer hardware platform, OS, storage device or network resources.

 <hr>